SamWindell/Signet/README.md

 A C++17 compiler is required.
 The compiler must also be [compatible with the magic_enum library](https://github.com/Neargye/magic_enum#compiler-compatibility) which is used by Signet.
 Signet has been tested with MSVC 16.5.1, Apple Clang 11.0.0, GCC 9.3.0 and Clang 10.

 ## Examples
 The general pattern is `signet <input-files> <command>`.
-You can have one or more commands, in which case they will process the input-files one after each other in the order that you specify them.
+You can have one or more commands, in which case each command will process the set of input-files one after each other in the order that you specify them.

 Adds a fade-in of 1 second to filename.wav